 ELSS funds invest mostly in the equity market in a diversified manner, thus giving the investors a good opportunity to make inflation-beating returns.
 These funds offer tax exemption, wealth accumulation and zero exit load.
-The biggest advantage of investing in ELSS funds is that they have the lowest lock-in period (3 years) when compared to the other tax saving investments.
+The biggest advantage of investing in ELSS funds is that they have the lowest lock-in period (3 years) when compared to the other tax-saving investments.
 They also offer 12%-14% returns and this is the highest when compared to other instruments.
 The returns are exempted from tax, whether it is dividend or capital appreciation.

 Since ELSS gives higher returns, it makes sense to put your money in it to save taxes.
 However, if you have already invested in any of the above-mentioned low-risk instruments and if they reduce your taxable income considerably to the point where you don’t have to pay any tax, it doesn’t make sense to put your money in ELSS.
-Since there are different types of mutual funds like Equity, Debt, Hybrid, you can choose any one of those based on your risk appetite, goals and investment horizon.
+Since there are different types of mutual funds like Equity, Debt, and Hybrid, you can choose any one of those based on your risk appetite, goals, and investment horizon.

-Tell us in the comments section about your favorite tax saving instrument!
+Tell us in the comments section about your favorite tax-saving instrument!